• Skip to primary navigation

 You do not need to peel acorn squash before you cook it in this recipe.
 The skin is actually very delicious and healthy so there is no need to peel it.

-How do you cut acorn squash?
+How do you cut acorn squash for roasting?

 To cut an acorn squash you want to first make sure that you have a sharp kitchen knife.
 Grab the stem and stand the acorn squash upright.
 Cut straight down the middle in between one of the indentations of the squash from the stem down to the pointed bottom of the squash.
 This should then give you two equal halves of the squash.